stefanoa/SASlideMenu/README.md

   * **SASlideMenuDataSource** is where you will code your customization while **SASlideMenuDelegate** is where you will add your code to implement the behavior of your app related to the **SASlideMenu** events.

 * Add a new **SASlideMenuRootViewController** in your storyboard
-* Add a **UITableViewController** and make it of the **SASlideMenuViewController** subclass you already implemented and customize it in accordance with your needs.
+* Add a **UIViewController** and make it of the **SASlideMenuViewController** subclass you already implemented and customize it in accordance with your needs.
 * Connect the **SASlideMenuRootViewController** with your subclass with a custom segue of type **SASlideMenuLeftMenuSegue**, set the segue identifier to **leftMenu**.
 * To add Content ViewController you have to to do the following:
  * Create your content view controller and embed it in a **UINavigationController**
  * Connet it to the **SASlideMenuViewController** via a SASlideMenuContentSegue.
 If you are using static cells and you simply connect from the corresponding cell it is not possible to cache the content view controller and the **segueIdForIndexPath** must not be implemented.
-If you are using dynamic cell prototype or you are using static cells and you want to cache the content view controller, assign an identifier that will be returned in the **sugueIdForIndexPath:** method linked to the desired indexPath.
+If you are using dynamic cell prototype or you are using static cells and you want to cache the content view controller, assign an identifier that will be returned in the **segueIdForIndexPath:** method linked to the desired indexPath.
 * To add a right menu, connect a new **UINavigationController** containing a **UITableViewController** to the menu view controller using a **SASlideMenuRightMenuSegue** and set the segue identifier to **rightMenu**.
 The new view controller will contain the right menu and will allow navigation.

 Test it and you are done!